 2. Select a Password Package and click on a Password Group to edit it.

 3. On the right side, under Add Passwords To Group, you'll see the Prevent Password Sharing setting.

-You have three options here:
+You have four options here:

 You create 4 passwords to give four people free access to your paid online course.
 One of them, let's call him Jim, decides to share the password with a friend.

 The friend opens the online course and enters the password.

 But the system recognizes that this is a different device and requires a Two-Factor Authentication (2FA) code.
 This code is generated and sent to Jim's email.